Diplomatic History Manuscript Guidelines

 SUBMISSION OF MANUSCRIPTS

 Article manuscripts should be submitted via ScholarOne.
 Hard copies will not be accepted.
-Manuscripts must be less than 14,000 words, double-spaced, with double-spaced endnotes or footnotes, and normal-width margins.
+Manuscripts must be less than 14,000 words, double-spaced, with double-spaced footnotes and normal-width margins.
 In order to be considered for review, manuscripts must comply with the formatting requirements listed in the Diplomatic History Reference Guide at the time of submission.

 Diplomatic History bases its excellence as the journal of record in the field of U.S. foreign relations, and as one of the premier venues of publication in the History discipline, on its peer review process.
 The review process is double-blind (in which neither the author nor the reviewer know the other) to protect reviewer and author anonymity and assure authors of a fair hearing.
 Ultimately, the Editors will make the final decision on publication of all manuscripts and reviews submitted to the journal.